hydrationdynamics/flardl/README.md

 Zipf, power-law, and log-norm distributions.
 A real-world example of a long-tail distribution is shown in the figure below, which plots the file-size histogram for 1000 randomly-sampled examples CIF structure files from the [Protein Data Bank](https://rcsb.org) along with a kernel-density estimate and fits to log-normal and normal distributions.

 ![sizedist](https://raw.githubusercontent.com/hydrationdynamics/flardl/main/docs/_static/file_size_distribution.png)

-The effects of
-the big files in the long tail are frequently ignored in queuing algorithms.

-The nature of long-tail distributions is such that **mean values are nearly worthless** because--unlike on normal distributions--means of runs drawn from them grow larger with the size of the run.
-Because of the appreciable likelihood of drawing a really large file to be downloaded from a long-tail distribution, he total download time and therefore the mean downloading rate depends strongly on how many large-size outliers are included in your sample.
-Timings of algorithms that do If you are downloading multiple files simultaneously, the overall download time may also depend strongly on whether a large file happens to occur at the end of the list, causing an "overhang" of wwaiting for a single file.
+There are big effects on overall statistics from the big files in the long tail, effects that are frequently ignored in queueing literature and many queuing algorithms which treat collections as normal-ish.
+The biggest single issue, which can be seen in the difference between normal-distribution fits to a randomly-selected 5% and the full 1000 points in the figure above, is that **mean values are neither stable nor characteristic of the distribution**.
+Unlike on normal distributions--means of runs drawn from them grow larger with the size of the run.
+Because of the appreciable likelihood of drawing a really large file to be downloaded, the total download time $t_{\rm tot}$ and therefore the mean per-file download rate
-Theories and algorithms based on overall times or mean rates won't work very well on the long-tail distributions that often characterize real collections.
-T

-**Modal values are a good statistic for power-law distributions**, unlike means.
-To put that another way, the average download time $\overline{t_{dl}}$ varies a lot between runs, but the _most-common_ download time
-$\tilde{t}_{dl}$ can be pretty consistent.
-The mode of file lengths and the mode of download bit rate are both quantities that are easy to estimate for a collection and a collection and rarely change.
-If one happens to select the biggest files for downloading, or if one happens to try downloading a long collection at the same time that someone is watching a high-bit-rate video on the same shared connection, then it's easy to adjust a bit for just that time.

-Here I propose a heuristic called **adaptive-depth queuing** that gives robust performance in real situations while being simple enough to be easily understood and coded.
+$\overline{k_{\rm file}}$ both depend strongly on how many big-file outliers are included in your sample.
+If you are downloading multiple files simultaneously, the overall download time may also depend strongly on where in the list the large files happen to occur, because those at the end can cause an "overhang" of a single stream waiting for that file.

+While the mean per-file download rate varies a lot between runs, the _most-common_ per-file download rate $\tilde{k}_{\rm file}$ can be more consistent, at least on the timescale of days.
+If you are downloading a long list of files at the same time that someone else on your LAN is watching a video, then you may not achieve the same saturation bit rate $b{\rm sat}$ as when you're the only network user.
+The modal file size of a collection can be quite stable over time, so we have hope that if we formulate download times in terms of the modal file size and that day's estimated server latencies and achievable download bit rate, the situation might be more tractable still.

 Even more than maximizing download rates, the highest priority must be to **avoid black-listing by a server**.
 Most public-facing servers have policies to recognize and defend against Denial-Of-Service (DOS) attacks.
 The response to a DOS event, at the very least, causes the server to dump your latest request, which is usually a minor nuisance as it can be retried later.
 Far worse is if the server responds by severely throttling further requests from your IP address for hours or sometime days.
 Worst of all, your IP address can get the "death penalty" and be put on a permanent blacklist that may require manual intervention for removal.
 You generally don't know thThe simplest possibility of le trigger levels for these policies.
-Worse still, it might not even be you.
-I have seen a practical class of 20 students brought to a complete halt by a server's 24-hour black-listing of the institution's IP address.
+Blacklisting might not even be your personal fault, but a collective problem.
+I have seen a practical class of 20 students brought to a complete halt by a server's 24-hour black-listing of the institution's public IP address.

-Simply launching a large number of requests and letting the servers sort it out is a strategy that maximizes the chance of black-listing for two reasons.
-First, this strategy results in equal division of transfers without regard to varying transfer sizes or server latencies.
-Second,
+An analogy might help us here.
+Let's say you are a person who enjoys keeping track of statistics, and you decide to try fishing.
+At first, you have a single fishing rod and you go fishing at a series of local lakes where your catch consists of small bony fishes called "crappies".
+Your records reval that while the rate of catching fishes can vary from day to day--fish might be hungry or not--the average size of your catch is pretty stable.
+Bigger ponds tend to have bigger fish in them, and it might take slightly longer to reel in a bigger crappie than a small one, but big and small averages out to that pond.

+Then one day you decide you love fishing so much, you drive to the coast and charter a fishing boat.
+On that boat, you can set out as many lines as you want (up to some limit) and fish in parallel.
+At first, you seem to be catching the ocean-going equivalent of crappies, small bony fishes.
+But then you hook a small shark, which not only takes a lot of your time and attention to reel in, but which totally skews your estimate of average weight of your catch.
+You know that if you can catch a small shark, then maybe if you fish for long enough you might catch a big shark, or even a small whale.
+But you and your crew can only effecively reel in so many hooked lines at once.
+Putting out more lines than that effective limit of hooked- plus waiting-to-be-hooked lines only results in fishes waiting on the line, when they may break the line or get partly eaten before you can reel them in.

+Here I propose and implement a method called **adaptilastic queuing** that gives robust performance in real situations while being simple enough to be easily understood and coded.
-Given that a single server can saturate a gigabit connection, given enough simultaneous downloads, a better strategy is to **keep the total request-queue depth just high enough to achieve saturation**.
-This goal can be achieved by launching a large number of requests, up to some maximum permissible queue depth
+The basis of edaptilastic queueing is keeping the total request-queue depth just high enough to achieve saturation.
-$Q_{\rm max}$ (either by guess or by previous knowledge of individual servers), during the server latency period when no transfers have been completed.
-As transfers are completed, one can then calculate the saturation bandwidth $B$ and the total-over-all-servers depth at which saturation was achieved,
+The method launches a large number of requests at the most-likely per-file rate at saturation, up to some maximum permissible per-server queue depth $D_{i}_{\rm max}$ (either by guess or by previous knowledge of individual servers) during the period before any transfers have completed.
+As transfers are completed, the method estimates the total-over-all-servers depth at which saturation was achieved, and updates its estimate of the achievable line bit rate and the most-likely per-file return rate on a per-server basis as the bases for managing future requests.
+Servers that return modal-length files (crappies) more quickly thus are given a better chance at nabbing an open queue slot without penalizing a server that happened to draw a big download (whale).
-$Q_{\rm sat}$

-running the
-request For those who are lucky enough to be on a multi-gigabit connection, it's a good idea to limit the bandwidth to something you know the set of servers you are using won't complain about.
-It would be nice if one could query a server for an acceptable request queue depth which would guarantee no DOS response or other server throttling, but I have not seen such a mechanism implemented.

 ## Requirements